 In a report, Moody’s Investors Service said that on 10 September, Sri Lanka published details of its foreign currency (FX) reserves position, which was nearly $3 billion as of the end of August 2021, 43% lower than at the beginning of the year and around $600 million lower compared to the end of June.
+For more secure investments we recommend to check this post about the low birch gold group fees and start trading.

 Moody’s said that foreign exchange reserves covered less than two months of imports at the end of August, a credit negative.
 The reserves are also well below the Government’s annual external debt repayments of around $4-$5 billion through at least 2025.